Table of Contents

 As mentioned above, Eden’s Garden was founded in the early 2000s but did not take off until almost a decade later.
-The founder spent many hours working for other natural based companies and traveling the world looking for a way to serve her customers first without sacrificing on quality and putting her people before profit.
+The founder spent many hours working for other natural-based companies and traveling the world looking for a way to serve her customers first without sacrificing quality and putting her people before profit.

-> In 2009, when the essential oil industry really began to take off, Grace began selling her own starting with lavender and eucalyptus.
-Today, Eden’s Garden has become one of the top manufacturers and distributors of essential oils including single oils, blends and an array of products that sprung from her original passion of meeting people’s needs with where they are at.
+In 2009, when the essential oil industry really began to take off, Grace began selling her own starting with lavender and eucalyptus.
+Today, this essential oil company has become one of the top manufacturers and distributors of essential oils including single oils, blends, carrier oils, and an array of products that sprung from her original passion of meeting people’s needs with where they are at.

-> Eden’s Garden operates on a five standard business model that is a part of their quality assurance program.
+Eden’s Garden operates on a five standard business model that is a part of their quality assurance program.
 The company’s attention lies constantly and consistently on effectiveness, dedication, education, natural sources, and safety.

 Edens Garden Essential Oil Quality

 Eden’s Garden takes great care and measure to produce ethical, sustainable, pure, and affordable oils to their consumers.

 While Eden’s Garden does not manufacture or process their oils directly, they do take care to purchase from where the oil is extricated.
 The company’s team of buyers visits the manufacturers often to maintain a high level of quality control.
 No pesticides, synthetic chemicals, herbicides, GMOs, or harmful chemicals are ever used during any stage of the growing or distillation process.

 Eden’s Garden also puts all of their oils through GC/MS testing performed by an independent, third-party consultant.

 The testing is defined as,